wkolowski/coq-mtl/README.md

 ### Particular

 * Investigate universe consistency issues for Vec.
-* Codensity:
-  * Prove there's no callCC.
-  * Learn more.
 * Parsers:
   * Develop parsers for lists.
   * Check if using `aplus_det` would make parsers more efficient.